paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 1. **App** - Friendly User Interface to answer questions in a back and forward way, focussing on 4 key business use cases.

 ## Underlying technologies:
-* Choice of Large Language Model (LLM) - either local or Microsoft Copilot.
+* Choice of Large Language Model (LLM) - either local such as LLAMA or remote (e.g. Microsoft Copilot, OpenAI or Gemini).
-* Elastic Search as the Vector search engine, but also "Human Friendly" UI for colleagues to fine-tune the retrieval search results.
+* Elastic Search as the Vector search engine.
+Docker file gives "Human Friendly" UI (Kibana) for colleagues to fine-tune the retrieval search results.
 * Langchain to integrate the above steps, but also allow for further extensions (choice of more LLMs, more document indexing, varying of steps in the response chain).
 * Python scripts to implement
 * (Optional) Streamlit for a user friendly UI
 * (Optional) Read / Writes files to Excel 365 - allows for integration with wider Office 365 and Power Automate workflows.
+* (Optional) Outlook extension to auto-draft emails.

 ## First time Setup